EmiliaPsacharopoulos/Quadruped-8dof-Robot/Revisions/README.md

 ## Communications
 We should look into switching between an ethernet tethered connection and a receiver/transmitter (ie. if we wanted to go fully untethered with the battery power supply option)

+## Power Supply Organization
+We should look into making a designated board for organization with the power supply organization (designated slots for the E-Stop switch/power supplies on a wooden board), also designated wire routing on the board to keep it as clean as possible.

+## Battery Supply Organization
+There are no specific mounting slots for the batteries or push buttons or the power management board(s) on the existing CAD.
+We'd look into making these additions.